 Pandemic reinforces need for savings & AMAC’s Social Security PLUS plan - AMAC

-If anything was laid bare by the Covid-19 mandatory closures, it was the savings Americans should have had in the bank but did not.
-Financial experts have been near unanimous for decades that everyone needs six months of income readily available for emergencies.
-A pandemic was not anticipated, but of course, that’s the point.
-We never know when a tornado will strike our home, we will get laid off, or that we will wake up with four flat tires on our vehicle, much less endure a pandemic.
+Next week (Feb 22-26, 2021) is America Saves Week.
+If the global pandemic has taught us anything, we should hope that saving money is essential.
+The savings Americans should have had in the bank but did not in 2020 greatly contributed to suffering and despair.
+Financial experts have long advised that everyone needs at least six months of income readily available for emergencies.
+Coronavirus was never anticipated, but of course, that’s the point.
+We can never know when a tornado will strike our home, we will get laid off, or our vehicle decides it’s expensive repair time much less endure a pandemic.
 Savings allows people to get through challenging, unanticipated circumstances.

-The AMAC plan is voluntary for both employee and employer, and its goal is quite simple—to provide additional retirement monies for all workers with access to the funds as early as age 62, the current early retirement age for Social Security.
+The AMAC plan is voluntary for both employee and employer, and its goal is simple—to provide additional retirement funds for all workers with access to the monies as early as age 62, the current early retirement age for Social Security.
 This is neither big government dictating behavior, nor an employer mandate, nor a new regulation on any entity.
-Some of the specifics of the plan include these: employee is the owner of the funds; no taxation to employee on growth or receipt of funds and no required withdrawals (like Roth IRA); employer contributions are tax deductible; employee contributions are after tax; employer contributions may be stopped or started at any time.
-AMAC suggests an investment option of 20% of the funds invested in guaranteed interest accounts or annuities and the other 80% invested in any approved investment (i.e. S & P 500 index).
-Investment choices would be similar to those used in 401k plans and IRAs. and the cost of administration would be borne by the same providers who offer those plans, not the federal government.
+Some of the specifics of the plan are these: employee is owner of the funds; no taxation to employee on growth or receipt of funds and no required withdrawals (like Roth IRA); employer contributions are tax deductible; employee contributions are after tax; employer contributions may be stopped or started at any time.
+AMAC suggests 20% of the funds be invested in guaranteed interest accounts or annuities and the other 80% invested in any approved investment (i.e. S&P 500 index).
+Investment choices would be similar to those used in 401k plans and IRAs, and the cost of administration would be borne by the same providers who offer those plans, not the federal government.

 Turn $25 into $1 Million

-A 23-year-old employee contributing only $25/week in the first year and an employer contributing $15/week, with both adding 4% annually thereafter, in a mix of 80% stock funds and 20% conservative investments, would accumulate over $1 million by age 65.
+A 23-year-old employee contributing $25/week in year one and an employer contributing $15/week, with both adding 4% annually thereafter, in a mix of 80% stock funds and 20% conservative investments, would accumulate over $1 million by age 65.
 If the employee started at $40/week, using the same other assumptions, he would accumulate $1 million just after age 61.
-While current retirees would not be able to take advantage of Social Security PLUS, we believe the idea is a game changer and essential in assisting the next generation and beyond to safeguard their futures.
-Who wouldn’t want to see their children and grandchildren delay a little gratification in their younger years for the promise of a financially secure retirement?
+While current retirees would not be able to take advantage of Social Security PLUS, we believe the idea is a game changer and essential in assisting successive generations to safeguard their futures.
+Who wouldn’t want to see their children and grandchildren delay some gratification in their younger years for the promise of a financially secure retirement?
 And remember, Social Security PLUS is in addition to, but not in any way a replacement of, traditional Social Security benefits.
-We urge you to call or write your member of Congress.
-Ask that they support the idea that no one has more of a right to their own savings and for it to grow than the individual who earned and saved the money.
+We urge people to call or write their member of Congress to support the idea that no one has more of a right to their own savings and for it to grow than the individual who earned and saved the money.
 Ask them to support Social Security PLUS.
 To learn more about this exciting idea and AMAC’s plan to guarantee Social Security for all Americans, click here.